Perspective | ‘Cuties’ is an unflinching look at what it means to be a preteen girl. No wonder people can’t handle it.

 They’re kids.
 And their desire to grow up only underscores how young they are.

-Often when Hollywood gives us stories on this topic, they’re filmed like “Lolita,” in which a middle-aged pedophile preys on his fiancee’s daughter.
+Often when Hollywood gives us stories on this topic, they’re filmed like “Lolita,” in which a middle-aged pedophile preys on his stepdaughter.
 The story is told from his perspective.
 He tries to convince us that she’s the seductress, but she’s never given an inner monologue of her own.

 That film is explicitly about pedophilia, but it’s a more comfortable viewing, in some ways, than “Cuties.”
 It allows the viewer to falsely believe that girls are complicit in their own sexualization, that they’re inviting the leering and harassment.